Puara/puara-arduino/README.md

 ### Connecting to WiFi

 When initiating the program, the module manager will try to connect to the WiFi Network (SSID) defined in `config.json`.

-To connect to a specific WiFi network:
-- modify the `wifiSSID` and `wifiPSK` values in `config.json` with your network name and password
-- build/upload the filesystem.

-After connecting to an external SSID:
+The `puara-module` supports three modes of operation:

+1. **Station - Access Point (STA-AP) Mode**:
+   - The device connects to an existing WiFi network (station).
-- The board will create its own WiFi Access Point **(STA-AP mode)**.
+   - The device creates its own WiFi network (access point).

-If the board cannot connect to a valid SSID:
+   - User has two ways to communicate with the board.

+2. **Access Point (AP) Mode**:
+   - The device does not connect to an existing WiFi network.
-- It will still create its own WiFi Access Point **(AP mode)** for user connection
+   - The device creates its own WiFi network (access point).

+3. **Station (STA) Mode**:
+   - The device connects to an existing WiFi network.
+   - The Access Point is turned off with `persistent_AP=0`
+   - Useful to limit Wifi pollution and securing device.

 ### Modifying Settings